spetrosi/sql/README.md

 ## Currently supported distributions

 * Fedora
+* Red Hat Enterprise Linux 7 (RHEL 7+)
-* Red Hat Enterprise Linux (RHEL 7+)
+* Red Hat Enterprise Linux 8 (RHEL 7+)
-* RHEL 7+ derivatives such as CentOS 7+
+* RHEL derivatives such as CentOS

 ## Installation

-There are currently two ways to use the Microsoft SQL Collection in your setup.

-### Installation from Ansible Galaxy

-You can install the collection from Ansible Galaxy by running:
+You can install the collection from Ansible Galaxy by entering the following command:

 ```
 ansible-galaxy collection install microsoft.sql
 ```